 Cookies are small text files which a website may put on your computer or mobile device when you first visit a site or page.
 The cookie will help the website, or another website, to recognise your device the next time you visit.
 Web beacons or other similar files can also do the same thing.
 We use the term “cookies” in this policy to refer to all files that collect information in this way.
 There are many functions cookies serve.
 For example, they can help us to remember your username and preferences, analyse how well our website is performing or even allow us to recommend content we believe will be most relevant to you.
 Certain cookies contain personal information – for example, if you click “remember me” when logging in, a cookie will store your username.
 Most cookies won’t collect information that identifies you, and will instead collect more general information such as how users arrive at and use our websites, or a user’s general location.

 Generally, our cookies perform up to three different functions:

 We also use or allow third parties to serve cookies that fall into the three categories above.
 For example, like many companies, we use Google Analytics to help us monitor our website traffic.
-We may also use third party cookies to help us with market research, revenue tracking and improving site functionality.
+We may also use third party cookies to help us with market research, revenue tracking, our chat facility and improving site functionality.